Ajish777/Banking-Management-System-using-My-SQL-PYTHON/README.md

 # Banking-Management-System-using-My-SQL---PYTHON
 About

-In this project we have created a Virtual Bank (COLONY BANK OF INDIA) using Python and MySQL.
-Data entered by the user are stored in MYSQL database in tabular form.
-Here We have done CRUD Operation.
-The Best Part of this code is that it is 100 % user friendly because of excess use of exceptional handling.
+In this project, we have created a Virtual Bank (COLONY BANK OF INDIA) using Python and MySQL.
+Data entered by the user are stored in the MYSQL database in tabular form.
+Here We have done a CRUD Operation.
+The Best Part of this code is that it is 100 % user-friendly because of the excess use of exceptional handling.

-This project is designed for The Bank Staffs to keep the record of their customers.
+This project is designed for The Bank Staff to keep a record of their customers.
 Only authorized Users can have the accessibility to the program.
-User after Logging in have the support to display all records, and modify it accordingly.
-If someone is not having Login Id, password he/she could make a new id.
-Further it can also check overall record of a local customer or full detail of a single a/c as per transactions, create a new record for new customer, Update an old customer record, Delete a record of a customer and Update Loans of the customer.
+Users after Logging in have the support to display all records, and modify them accordingly.
+If someone does not have a Login Id or password he/she could make a new ID.
+Further, it can also check the overall record of a local customer or full details of a single a/c as per transactions, create a new record for a new customer, Update an old customer record, Delete a record of a customer and Update the Loans of the customer.
 Python is used as Front End and MySQL is used as Back End.

 *Requirement

 Python Latest Version
 Visual Code
 Mysql
-Python My SQL Converter : Most Important
+Python My SQL Converter: Most Important
-*Module Used In python Code
+*Module Used in Python Code

 datetime
 mysql.connector
 *About Mysql Code

-Database used here is Hubnet
-address = local
+The database used here is Hubnet address = local user=root password=12345678
-user=root
-password=12345678
-UserName is the Primary Key in Bank Table and UserName1 is the Foreign key in Transaction Table.
+UserName is the Primary Key in Bank Table and UserName1 is the Foreign Key in Transaction Table.

 Suggestion: Run Bank-Project.py Code in IDLE.